ShenipsitStriders/ShenipsitStriders.github.io/_club-races/northern-nipmuck-trail-race.md

 ## Parking

 Parking is available in Bigelow Hollow State Park.
-Please do not use the fisherman's lot near the entrance.
-NOTE: There is a $15 parking fee for out-of-state license plates!
-The race start is across the street from the park.
-There is a trail from the parking area that avoids walking along the road, so look for signs to direct you.

 ## Course